maattss/tutorials-dat200/README.md

 # Tutorials DAT200
-My solutions for tutorials in the data structures and algorithms course
+My solutions for tutorials in the data structures and algorithms course.
+Code written and tested using Eclipse IDE (https://www.eclipse.org/).

 Note: Most code comments are written in norwegian (Don't ask me why)